23W-GBAC/Melise_Rocha/README.md

 Scikit-image contains numerous image processing algorithms suitable for MRI preprocessing, including noise reduction methods like Gaussian and median filtering.

 ## Numpy
 It is a fundamental library for numerical operations in Python.
 It's often used for array manipulation and basic image processing tasks.
+It can also be useful to perform image normalization.